 RANGE & HABITAT

-This shrub is found in mountainous areas on both sides of the Rocky Mountains, and in B.C. it is fairly common in the north.
+This shrub is found in mountainous areas on both sides of the Rocky Mountains, and in northern B.C..
 It likes dry sandbars, roadsides and the edge of meadows.
 It spreads quickly in areas disturbed by floods, landslides and development.

 The yellow flowers ripen into silvery berries, one centimetre long, with a single seed inside each one.
 Some birds are attracted to the seeds, and help to spread them.